 Audit enrollment in courses provides students the opportunity to attend class as a non-credit participant.
 Audit enrollments require that the student and instructor agree about what portion(s) of the course the student plans to audit and the requirements the instructor has about the student's class attendance and participation.
 If the student fulfills the agreement for the audit, the student will receive the symbol of "N" (Audit) for the course and it will be entered on the student's academic transcript.
 If the student does not fulfill the audit agreement, the Records and Registration Office, upon request of the instructor, will delete the course from entry on the student's academic transcript.
 The audit enrollment symbol carries no credit or grade point value and is not eligible for student financial aid.
-With the permission of the instructor, ademic dean and the Records and Registration Office, a student may change from credit enrollment status to audit status through the twelfth week of the semester or comparable summer semester period.
+With the permission of the instructor, academic dean and the Records and Registration Office, a student may change from credit enrollment status to audit status through the twelfth week of the semester or comparable summer semester period.
 Once a student opts to audit a course, the audit status cannot be changed to receive a letter grade.
 Registration procedures and fees are the same as for regular class enrollment.
 Students taking courses for credit may displace auditors if the courses are full.
 Courses that cannot be audited include:

 - Internships

 - Practicums

 - Clinical courses

 - Arranged courses

 - Courses with the following prefixes:

-- o ADN
+- ADN

-- AGVAVM
+- o AGV

-- o DEA
+- o AVM

-- o DHY
+- DEADHY

-- o ECE
+- DHYECE

 - o HSC

-- o MAP
+- MAP

 - o PNN

 - o SUR